Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Introduction

+Regarding stochastic games with impulse controls, as well as games with mixed impulse and continuous controls, the existing literature almost entirely focuses on the zero-sum case.
+We refer to \cite{Azim17,Zhang11} for zero-sum games where one player uses continuous controls and the opponent takes impulse controls.
+For zero-sum games where both players use impulse controls, we cite \cite{Stettner82} for the case with delay and the recent works \cite{Cosso12,ElasriMazid18} for a viscosity approach.
+In particular, we notice that the system of QVIs proposed in \cite{Cosso12} for zero-sum impulse games can be obtained as a particular case of our framework, see Section \ref{sec:stochImpGame} below.

+Only the two papers \cite{ChangWangWu13,ChangWu15} deal with some nonzero-sum stochastic differential games with impulse controls and finite horizon, using an approach based on backward stochastic differential equations and the maximum principle.
+Notice that in those two papers the sequence of stopping times along which impulses can be applied is given, hence the players can choose only the size of the impulses.
+To the best of our knowledge, nonzero-sum impulse games are here considered for the first time in a general form. }

 The outline of the paper is the following.
-In Section \ref{sec:stochImpGame}, we rigorously formulate the general impulse game and give the notions of admissible strategies and of Nash equilibrium.
+In Section \ref{sec:stochImpGame} we rigorously formulate the general impulse game and give the notions of admissible strategies and of Nash equilibrium.
 Section \ref{sec:VerThm} provides the associated system of QVIs and the corresponding verification theorem.
-In Section \ref{sec:example} we analytically compute a Nash equilibrium for a one-dimensional impulse game and provide two further examples with numerical solutions.
+In Section \ref{sec:example} we analytically compute a family of Nash equilibria for a one-dimensional impulse game and provide two further examples with numerical solutions.
 Finally, Section \ref{sec:conclusion} concludes.

+{ \paragraph{Acknowledgements.} The authors would like to thank J\'er\^ome Renault, Fabien Gensbittel and the anonymous referees for their valuable comments and suggestions.
+The authors also gratefully acknowledge funding from the SID research project ``New perspectives in stochastic methods for finance and energy markets" and from the Visiting Scientist program of the University of Padova, and from the Finance For Energy Market Research Centre (FiME) in Paris.}